ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_sorting_handler_for_econtent.md

 Register the handler as a service in `services.xml` by providing the namespace of the handler class and adding the tag name to the service definition.

-The handler is then used whenever search clause is an instance of `PriorityFieldSorting`.
+The handler is then used whenever the search clause is an instance of `PriorityFieldSorting`.

 This means that when you add this to `eshopQuery`, it executes the handler.